CORPORATE INFORMATION: TAX STRATEGY REPORT

 - The Group contacts external advisers with technical queries when appropriate.
 There are quarterly meetings between the Group and its tax advisers to discuss developments within the Group that requires tax input from specialists and to make the Tax Team aware of relevant legislative changes in relation to taxes.

-- The Finance Director, who together with the Financial Controller, are responsible for day to day tax across the Group and ensure that it has appropriate tax software systems in place to calculate liabilities in line with up to date legislation and appropriately qualified staff to operate these systems.
+- The Chief Financial Officer, who together with Head of Finance, are responsible for day to day tax across the Group and ensure that it has appropriate tax software systems in place to calculate liabilities in line with up to date legislation and appropriately qualified staff to operate these systems.

 Attitude to tax planning